Bearwood Primary School

 • Learning Support Assistants are given opportunities to attend courses and access online training to further develop their knowledge and understanding of areas of SEN.

-• SALT and OT regularly train LSAs to deliver therapy plans to specific children
+• Speech & Language therapists can train LSAs to deliver therapy plans to specific children

 • The SENCo trains LSAs to deliver particular interventions